Jul 15, 2025

 - An Order contains multiple Products, and a Product can appear in multiple Orders (many-to-many), which might require a junction entity like OrderItem.

 - Relationships may also have attributes (called associative attributes) such as quantity or timestamp, especially in many-to-many relationships.
+I have covered timestamp fields in more detail in this article.

 Keys